OpLumina/Government-Domains.txt/README.md

 Data is from the Amazing People at thc.org (The Hacker's Choice), and can be found at https://ip.thc.org/docs/bulk-data-access

 ## countries.csv:
-A list of the search terms and relevant data I used to scrape the parquet file
+A list of the root domains and relevant data I used to scrape the parquet file

 ## heatmap.py:
 A python script used to generate the world heat map